virtual-labs/vlabs-systems/src/hosting-engineer/phase-iii-hosting-commands.md

 •	Go to home directory “cd /home/ubuntu/host/” check for the lab repo

 •	If lab repo is not present clone the repo from the GitHub

 •	Open the lab repo “cd lab repo name”

-•	“vi lab-descriptor.json”
-•	Check for the tag name mentioned in it with the lab issue tag are matching
+•	Open the lab descriptor.json file in the lab repo“vi lab-descriptor.json” and Check for the tag name mentioned in it with the lab issue tag are matching.

 •	Now go to ph3-lab-mgmt repo “cd /home/ph3-lab-mgmt/”

 •	Once you are in ph3-lab-mgmt repo run the following command “npm run labgen -- /home/ubuntu/host/lab_repo_name/”

 •	Now copy the path remove the stage and run the command “/var/www/html/lab_repo_name”

 •	“ls” here to see the content

 •	Now run the following command “rsyn -avz /var/www/html/lab_repo_name root@10.100.2.245:/root/builds”

 •	Note: the ip address will be in the Hosted AWS sheet check which ip address does the lab is hosted.

 •	If the lab is hosted in two VM’s run the command “rsyn -avz /var/www/html/lab_repo_name root@10.100.2.149:/root/builds”

 •	It will copy the file to both the machine (VM’s)

 •	Now login to the 10.100.2.149 server by running “ssh -l root@10.100.2.149”

 •	Run ls command you will see a repo name “builds”

 •	Now will move the files from builds to html by running the command “rm -rf /var/www/html/lab_name/* && mv * /var/www/html/lab_name/

 •	Check the hosted lab in the browser.